backstage/backstage/docs/plugins/internationalization.md

 #### Key names

-Dot notation is used when consuming these keys, and should represent a semantic hierarchy in your translations.
+When defining messages it is recommended to use a nested structure that represents the semantic hierarchy in your translations.
 This allows for better organization and understanding of the structure.
 For example:

 ```ts
 export const myPluginTranslationRef = createTranslationRef({